wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Responsibilities between teams are predefined or negotiated</strong> - There are defined or negotiated agreements between teams describing how they work with and support each other (for example, response times, service level objectives, or service level agreements).
 Understanding the impact of the teams’ work on business outcomes, and the outcomes of other teams and organizations, informs the prioritization of their tasks and enables them to respond appropriately.

-3. How does your <strong>organizational culture</strong> support your business outcomes?
+3. How does <strong>organizational culture</strong> support business outcomes?

    * <strong>Executive Sponsorship</strong> - Senior leadership clearly sets expectations for the organization and evaluates success.
 Senior leadership is the sponsor, advocate, and driver for the adoption of best practices and evolution of the organization